suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Content Key Distribution

-The sub-sections below describe two content key distribution algorithms, namely AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
+The sub-sections below describe two content key distribution methods, namely AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
-Other algorithms are supported by COSE and may be supported via enhancements to this specification.
+Many other methods are specified in the literature, and even supported by COSE.
+New methods can be added via enhancements to this specification.
+The two specified methods were selected to their maturity, different security properties, and to ensure interoperability in deployments.

 When an encrypted firmware image is sent to multiple recipients, there are different deployment options.
 To explain these options we use the